Thorium/logary-site/docs/about.md

 to send events to Riemann any time you have an exception, let Riemann calculate the exception rate as a baseline and then compare that baseline to the exception rate of a newly deployed version; rolling the deploy back if the exception rate goes outside of, say, two standard deviations of the baseline.
-At least, this is what we're using Riemann for at Intelliplan.

 That's three targets and counting.
 To help those of you who still want log output on your dev machine (who doesn't?), there are also TextWriter targets for